 - Slow or diminished force of stream

 - Intermittence (urine streatm that starts and stops)

 - A sensation of incomplete empyting of your bladder

-Other symptoms that may be associated are what we call irritative symptoms and include: frequency of urination, urgency to urinate and nocturia (getting up at night to urinate).
+Other symptoms that may be associated are what we call irritative symptoms and include: frequency of urination, the urgency to urinate, and nocturia (getting up at night to urinate).

 The TUMT procedure usually can be done with local anesthesia, sedation (light twilight sleep), or a combination of the two.
 With the TUMT, the energy form used causes destructive changes in the tissue that result in a more gradual (perhaps weeks to months) ablation or reduction in the blocking prostate tissue.

 The actual procedure usually takes less than one hour.
 You will be placed flat on your back.
 Many urologists use a combination of numbing jelly and a mild sedative (either a pill or an intravenous injection).
 The TUMT involves placing a specially engineered catheter through the urethra and into the bladder.
 This catheter will be advanced up to a specific spot in the bladder so the active treatment zone of the catheter lies within the prostatic urethra (that portion of your urethra that is directly surrounded by your prostate).

 A second smaller instrument is placed into the rectum and serves to monitor the temperature inside the rectum as the treatment catheter is heating.
 The treatment is then administered and computers are used to record the effects of the microwave heat on the prostate tissue.